Ryan McMahon Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- Wacha will make his first start of the season for the Padres.
+- Lugo gets the call to start for the Padres, his first of the season.

 - In his last appearance on Sunday, Oct.
-2, the 31-year-old right-hander started the game and went four innings against the Toronto Blue Jays.
+9, the 33-year-old righty, came out of the bullpen and went scoreless two-thirds of an inning against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.